openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `credentials`: OPTIONAL.
 Contains an array of one or more issued Credentials.
 It MUST NOT be used if the `transaction_id` parameter is present.
 The elements of the array MUST be objects.
 The following parameters are used inside this object (other parameters MAY also be included):
    * `credential`: REQUIRED.
 Contains one issued Credential.
 It MAY be a string or an object, depending on the Credential Format.
 See Appendix A for the Credential Format-specific encoding requirements.
-   * `notification_id`: OPTIONAL.
-String identifying an issued Credential that the Wallet includes in the Notification Request as defined in (#notification).
 * `transaction_id`: OPTIONAL.
 String identifying a Deferred Issuance transaction.
 This claim is contained in the response if the Credential Issuer cannot immediately issue the Credential.
 The value is subsequently used to obtain the respective Credential with the Deferred Credential Endpoint (see (#deferred-credential-issuance)).
 It MUST not be used if the `credentials` parameter is present.
 It MUST be invalidated after the Credential for which it was meant has been obtained by the Wallet.
 * `c_nonce`: OPTIONAL.
 String containing a nonce to be used to create a proof of possession of key material when requesting a Credential (see (#credential-request)).
 When received, the Wallet MUST use this nonce value for its subsequent Credential Requests until the Credential Issuer provides a fresh nonce.
 * `c_nonce_expires_in`: OPTIONAL.
 Number denoting the lifetime in seconds of the `c_nonce`.
+* `notification_id`: OPTIONAL.
+String identifying an issuance flow in which one or more Credentials were issued.
+It MUST be included in the Notification Request as defined in (#notification).
+It MUST not be used if the `credentials` parameter is not present.

 The format of the Credential in the Credential Response is determined by the value of the `format` parameter specified in the Credential Request.